Fernando-A-Rocha/mta-nandocrypt/README.md

 ## Advice

 - If working on a project with multiple people or a shared repository, don't share the secret key used to encrypt the files.
-- **Sorry** if the instructions seem a bit confusing at first!
+- The instructions may seem a bit confusing at first!
 I think that if you experiment with the resource you will get used to it.

 ## Related Projects